PTomlinson1/scoreboard/esp32 firmware/README.md

 - Ensure your Pi Flask app is running and accessible on the same network.
 - Once rebooted, open a web browser and go to `http://<ESP32-IP-ADDRESS>`
-- In the HTTP POST URL field, actions column, enter the update URL for data to be sent to the Pi.
-The format is `http://<PI-IP-ADDRESS>/update`
+- In the "Pi IP Address" field, actions column, enter the Pi IP address.
+The format is `nnn.nnn.nnn.nnn`
 - **Important**: Your Raspberry Pi should also be set with a static IP address via your router.

 ## 6. Test Play Cricket Scorer